microsoftgraph/msgraph-sdk-powershell/src/Education/Education/docs/v1.0-beta/Update-MgEducationRoot.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`:
       - `[ErrorCount <Int64?>]`: Number of errors during synchronization.
-      - `[LastActivityDateTime <DateTime?>]`: Represents the time when most recent changes were observed in profile.
+      - `[LastActivityDateTime <DateTime?>]`: Date and time when most recent changes were observed in the profile.
-      - `[LastSynchronizationDateTime <DateTime?>]`: Represents the time of the most recent successful  synchronization.
+      - `[LastSynchronizationDateTime <DateTime?>]`: Date and time of the most recent successful synchronization.
       - `[Status <String>]`: educationSynchronizationStatus
-      - `[StatusMessage <String>]`: Status message for the current profile's synchronization stage.
+      - `[StatusMessage <String>]`: Status message for the synchronization stage of the current profile.
     - `[State <String>]`: educationSynchronizationProfileState
   - `[Users <IMicrosoftGraphEducationUser[]>]`: